tgvp/Bank_Marketing/README.md

 This is a ongoing project where some of techniques studied during the Fisrt Semester of the Master Degree in Data Science (Fall/Winter 2022) are applied.

-* K-Means: It is a Unsupervised Learning Algorithm that partitions the data clustering it into "k" distinct cluster grouped around centroids.
+* K-Means: It is a Unsupervised Learning Algorithm that partitions the data clustering it into "k" distinct clusters grouped around centroids.

 * Logistic Regression: Statistical model that predicts the probability of an event taking place or not.